jnbastoky/Recipes/Pancakes (Keto Macro Cakes).md

 - Sugar Free Maple Syrup (for topping)

 ## Procedure
-1. In stand mixer combine cream cheese and butter
+1. Whisk eggs in stand mixer and transfer into another bowl.
-2. Add egg one at a time
+2. In stand mixer combine cream cheese, butter, and half of the protein powder.
-3. Add the protein powder to the wet ingredient mixture and mix until fully combined
+3. Slowly add eggs until completely incorporated.
-4. Add the vanilla extract and baking powder and maybe a little salt
+4. Add remaining protein powder to the wet ingredient mixture and mix until fully combined
-5. Heat a skillet on medium-low heat (~3.5)
+5. Add the vanilla extract and baking powder and maybe a little salt
-6. Spray pan with coconut cooking spray
+6. Heat a skillet on low heat (~2.5)
-7. Pour in the pancake batter and cook for 2 minutes on each side.
+7. Very lightly oil pan.
+(Too much oil will cause the cakes to have holes and not cook evenly.)
-    1. Re-spray between flips
+8. Pour in the pancake batter and cook for 2 minutes on each side.
-    2. When you see bubbles start to rise through the batter that's usually a good indication it's time to flip
+    1. When you see bubbles start to rise through the batter that's usually a good indication it's time to flip

 ## Notes
 **Source:** https://www.ketoconnect.net/keto-macro-cakes/